ahmetengin/Ada-Stargate/README.md

 It simulates a massive network of **600+ autonomous vessels** docked at **West Istanbul Marina (WIM)**.
 Each vessel is a silent, privacy-first node (`ada.sea.*`), communicating with the central Orchestrator (`ada.marina.wim`) only when necessary.

 It listens to the radio.
 It manages finances.
 It predicts the weather.
+It enforces the law.
 It protects the captain.

 ## 🚀 Mission Control Capabilities